HazyResearch/deepdive/doc/binary_format.md

 The following fields are repeated for each factor.

     factorFunction  uint16_t    2   // type of factor function, see: FACTOR_FUNCTION_TYPE
-    equalPredicate  uint64_t    8   // value to check equality against the variable (FIXME subject to change) arity           uint64_t    8   // arity of the factor, i.e., how many variables it connects to variableReferences              // references to variables (one block per arity) weightReferences                // reference to multiple weights (categorical factor) or a single weight id
+    arity           uint64_t    8   // arity of the factor, i.e., how many variables it connects to variableReferences              // references to variables (one block per arity) weightReferences                // reference to multiple weights (categorical factor) or a single weight id